TDarkShadow/vivanewvegas-wabbajack/README.md

 2. Create a new folder anywhere that is **NOT** under C:\Program Files, C:\Users or C:\Windows.
 3. Place the downloaded Wabbajack.exe into this folder.
 4. Run Wabbajack.exe.
+5.
-5. Locate **Viva New Vegas** on the gallery and click the down arrow to download the modlist file.
+6. Locate **Viva New Vegas** on the gallery and click the down arrow to download the modlist file.
-6. In **Installation Location** select an empty folder that is **NOT** under C:\Program Files, C:\Users or C:\Windows.
+7. In **Installation Location** select an empty folder that is **NOT** under C:\Program Files, C:\Users or C:\Windows.
-   * **DO NOT INSTALL THIS LIST INTO YOUR STEAM GAME PATH OR THE FOLDER WITH THE WABBAJACK EXE.**
+   * Do **not** install this list in your **Steam**, **Fallout New Vegas** folder or the folder with **Wabbajack.exe**.
-7. The downloads location will auto-populate.
+8. The downloads location will auto-populate.
 This can be changed if preferred.
-8. Click the button with the Play Arrow to begin the process.
+9. Click the button with the Play Arrow to begin the process.
-9. Accept the Nexusmods API request if asked.
+10. Accept the Nexusmods API request if asked.
+11. Wabbajack will now automatically download and install every necessary mod.
+    * If you don't have Nexus Premium, you'll have to manually click download for all the mods, but Wabbajack will still install them.
-10. When Wabbajack completes you will see either a green **Installation Complete** screen or a red **Installation Failed** screen.
+1. When Wabbajack completes you will see either a green **Installation Complete** screen or a red **Installation Failed** screen.
 If successful, proceed.

 ### Post Installation Instructions